vberlier/narmock/README.md

 **🚧 Work in progress 🚧**

-Narmock identifies the mocks being used in your tests and generates easy-to-use implementations with a slick API.
+Narmock finds the functions mocked in your tests and generates mocks with a slick API.

 ```c
 #include <time.h>